Today’s devotion comes from Revelation 22:12-15.

 “These will go away into eternal punishment (the goats), but the righteous into eternal life (the sheep).”
 Matthew 25:46.

 In summary and conclusion, “Do not be afraid, little flock, for your Father has chosen gladly to give you the kingdom.”
 Luke 12:32.
+“He who did not spare His own Son, but delivered Him over for us all, how will He not also with Him freely give us all things?”
+Romans 8:32.
 “So then let no one boast in men.
 For all things belong to you, whether Paul or Apollos or Cephas or the world or life or death or things present or things to come; all things belong to you, and you belong to Christ; and Christ belongs to God.”
 1 Corinthians 3:21-23.